 When considering people for an Instructor role, we look for the following qualities:

-You are able to pick up new concepts quickly.
-You are likely not going to know all of the material for a given course, and so learning these concepts quickly and delivering them confidently is a must.
+You can pick up new concepts quickly.
+You are likely not going to know all of the material for a given course and so learning these concepts quickly and delivering them confidently is a must.

-You have confidence in your own abilities.
-You should be able to spot when you are struggling, and look for help when needed.
+You have confidence in your abilities.
+You should be able to spot when you are struggling and look for help when needed.

 Patience.
 Teaching other people concepts that you are already familiar with is harder than you think!
 Just because you have expert domain knowledge, does not mean you can identify how beginners think and feel about new concepts.
 You need to be able to get down on their level and ask yourself: if I was learning this for the first time, would I understand it?
 Am I using technical jargon?
 Am I going too fast?
 Am I not explaining a concept thoroughly enough?
 These are all things you should be asking yourself.